 The Japanese Bobtail is a short haired cat of moderate size.
 The body is lean and muscular with slender legs, hind legs are a little longer than the front legs.

-The head is wedge-shaped with a long face, high cheekbones and large, oval eyes.
-All eye colours are acceptable.
+The head is wedge-shaped with a long face, high cheekbones, and large, oval eyes.
 Ears are large and upright.
+All eye colours are accepted.

-The coat lies flat against the body, with soft and silky fur. it is said the Japanese Bobtail doesn’t shed a great deal.
+Soft and silky fur which lies flat against the body.
 All coat colours are permitted but the most sought after is the mi-ke (pronounced meekay), mentioned above.